New Working Time Act in a nutshell

 The major difference between the new and the existing Act is that work performed at home and so-called distance work fall within the scope of the Act.
 The Working Time Act thus caters to the growing popularity of time and location independent working.

 The time spent working and the time an employee is obligated to be present at a place of work at the employer’s disposal shall constitute working time (Section 3 of the Working Time Act).
-The Act still contains separate provisions on travel time counted as working time: Time spent travelling shall not constitute working time unless such time is simultaneously to be considered performance of work.
+The Act still contains separate provisions on travel time counted as working time: Time spent travelling shall not be regarded as working time unless such time is simultaneously to be considered performance of work.
 Travel from one place of work to another by an installation mechanic or a home care assistant during the working day is deemed performance of work.
-Otherwise, travel does not constitute working time, but the employer has a duty to make sure that travel outside working hours does not place an unreasonable burden on employees.
+Otherwise, travel is not regarded as working time, but the employer has a duty to make sure that travel outside working time does not place an unreasonable burden on employees.
 This is a new obligation imposed by the Working Time Act.

 The employer and employee may agree on a stand-by duty during the employee’s rest period, and on related compensation.
 As provided in section 4 of the Working Time Act, the employee shall be aware of the amount of compensation for stand-by duty or the grounds for the determination of the compensation as well as of the terms of the stand-by duty when agreeing on such duty.
 Stand-by duty does not count as working time.
 However, if the employee is required to remain at the place of work or in its immediate vicinity (on call), stand-by time counts as working time.
 Work carried out while on stand-by naturally counts as working time.
 The provisions on stand-by are largely the same as in the previous Working Hours Act.